Azure/azure-kusto-spark/README.md

 For major changes from previous releases, please refer to [Releases](https://github.com/Azure/azure-kusto-spark/releases).
 For known or new issues, please refer to the [issues](https://github.com/Azure/azure-kusto-spark/issues) section.
 > Note: Use the 4.x series only if you are using JDK 11.
-Versions 3.x and 5.x will work with JDK8 and all versions up
+Versions 3.x and 5.x will work with JDK8 and all versions up From versions 5.2.0 and up, the connector is packaged as an uber jar to avoid conflicts with other jars that are added as part of the spark job definitions.

 ## Usage